 Browsing through shops is a popular activity in Helsinki.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.

-Helsinki is known to be a very family-friendly place to visit.
+Because of its large number of kid-friendly activities, Helsinki is very family-friendly.
 The coastal setting offers many activities that kids and adults alike will enjoy.
 This capital city has a calm atmosphere with plenty of parkland to explore.
 The shoreline is dotted by islands where you'll also find a zoo and a fort.
 Kids will also enjoy exploring the islands by boat.

-Tallinn and Helsinki are both fun to visit as a couple.
+Tallinn and Helsinki are both high quality to visit as a couple.